YuanWa1/yolo_sign_recognition/README.md

 *** Improvements/ Known Problems ***

-The model struggled to correctly recognize gestures in video sequences, To address this, we plan to explore training on a dedicated video dataset in the future, aiming to enable real-time gesture recognition and translation for more practical applications.
+The model struggled to correctly recognize gestures in video sequences, To address this, we will explore video datasets.